Debugging

 Note:

-isn’t a true function, which means that there are a few limitations on how it can be used: see Limitations for details.
+debugisn’t a true function, which means that there are a few limitations on how it can be used: see Limitations for details.

-appears to be pure, it can be used anywhere within Flix, including pure functions:
+Because debug appears to be pure, it can be used anywhere within Flix, including pure functions:

 def myAdd(x: Int32): Int32 =